Nuclear mass and size corrections to the magnetic shielding: Finite nuclear mass corrections

 namely

 Using

 we arrive at

 The total shielding constant is $\sigma=\sigma_1+\sigma_2$, where $\sigma_1$ is given in Eq. (\ref{25}) and $\sigma_2$ in Eq. (\ref{29}).
-For the numerical calculations, it is convenient to apply the expansion in the mass ratio, which takes the form (in a.u.):
+For the numerical calculations, it is convenient to apply the expansion in the mass ratio, which takes the form (in a.u.)

-where all matrix elements are assumed with infinite nuclear mass.
+where all matrix elements in the above are assumed with infinite nuclear mass, and $\sigma^{(i,j)}$ denotes the expansion term of order $\alpha^i\,(m_e/m_N)^j$.
 The last term in the above differs in sign from that derived previously in Ref. \cite{pachucki08, rudzinski09}, see Table I for the updated numerical values.

 For the hydrogenic ion in $nS$ state the nonrelativistic shielding constant, using Eq. (\ref{25}), is

 where $x = m_N/m_e$.
 It is convenient to define $\delta g_N = -g_N\,\sigma$

 which is in agreement with the known formula for the electron g-factor in the S-state of the hydrogenic ion \cite{grotch71, pachucki08},